Tesla Creaking & Rattling: Find and Fix the Noise

 - Address rattles early - They often get worse over time

 Rattles are annoying but rarely serious.
 With patience and a systematic approach, you can track down and eliminate most noises for under $50.
-Start with the common locations above, and work through your car section by section.
+Start with the A-pillar, work through the dash and doors, then move to suspension and HVAC if the noise persists.

 Related Guides

-- Control Arm Replacement - For persistent suspension creaks
+- Tesla Control Arm Replacement — For persistent front suspension creaks that lubrication doesn't resolve

-- Door Seal Maintenance - Fix wind noise from seals
+- Tesla Door Seal Maintenance — Fix wind noise and water leaks from worn or detached door weatherseals

 These are the tools I personally use and recommend.
 Using quality tools makes the job easier and safer.